 “The Parlors positions the Cole Site at the forefront of 21st-century presentations of historic properties,” said Elizabeth B. Jacks, Executive Director of the Thomas Cole National Historic Site.
 “It combines meticulous scholarship with immersive storytelling to bring history to life for contemporary audiences.”

 Storytelling with technology

-The East Parlor will be restored to the way Thomas Cole designed it — with bright grass-green walls and an elaborate painted border up near the ceiling.
-At first glance, the room will appear as a static furnished interior; however, the framed paintings on the walls will reveal a multi-media presentation that uses Cole’s own words — taken from his written journals and letters — to provide a window into what drives him as a person and as an artist.
+The East Parlor has been restored to the way Thomas Cole designed it — with bright grass-green walls and an elaborate painted border up near the ceiling.
+At first glance, the room appears as a static furnished interior; however, the framed paintings on the walls reveal a multi-media presentation that uses Cole’s own words — taken from his written journals and letters — to provide a window into what drives him as a person and as an artist.

 In the West Parlor, also fully restored to Thomas Cole’s own design, visitors have the opportunity to encounter three conversations between Thomas Cole and his patrons, revealing provocative content about landscape, beauty and art.